martinezedwin/AdvancedLaneLines/README.md

 2. **box.py**: Used to run the algorithm on a single image at a time.
 3. **videos.py**: Used to run the algorithm on a video.

+How to run
+---
+Locally in your machine (Tested on Ubuntu 16.04 LTS):

+Using Docker:

 Details
 ---